 In general, a residence is a place you expect to inhabit for a fixed period, whereas a domicile is a home you plan to live in for an indefinite period.
 Income tax regulations make it clear that a person can have multiple residences, but only one domicile.
 Even if you have homes in two different states and split your time evenly between both, you can still only claim one as your domicile.
 The decision of which state fills that role may be more complicated than just determining where the most time is spent.

-Take for example this scenario: you spend many years in Virginia, you work there, raise a family, and own a home there.
+Take for example this scenario: you spend many years in Illinois, you work there, raise a family, and own a home there.
 You then buy a home in Florida, where you begin to spend more than half the year.
 You vote there, have mail delivered, register your car, and change your license.
-However, you continue to maintain ties to Virginia, conducting business and drafting up legal documents in the state.
+However, you continue to maintain ties to Illinois, conducting business and drafting up legal documents in the state.
 Now comes the question of which residence is your domicile?
 Since you have created ties to Florida and spend more time there, you may feel that Florida is your domicile.
-You may even file a declaration of domicile (a document declaring your intent to remain in that state permanently), but it may take more than this to prove to Virginia that you have made Florida your domicile.
+You may even file a declaration of domicile (a document declaring your intent to remain in that state permanently), but it may take more than this to prove to Illinois that you have made Florida your domicile.

 In the 2012 court case, Cain v.
 Hamer, the Illinois Department of Revenue sent the Cains a notice of tax deficiency for unpaid state income taxes a few years after they established Florida as their domicile.
 They had been Illinois residents from 1964-1995, but in 1990 they built a second home in Florida.
 By 1996 they were splitting time evenly between both homes but took steps to establish permanent residency in Florida.
-The court used the domicile test to determine which state was they had a domicile in.
+The court used the domicile test to determine which state they had a domicile in.
 This test was based on four factors:

 - Physical abandonment of the first domicile

 - An intent not to return to the first domicile